 Phase One of the Safe Streets Initiative was passed by City Council on December 13, 2017.
-The ordinance and memo can be found here.
+An amended version of Phase One was passed by City Council on February 12, 2018.
+The ordinance listing affected streets can be found here.
 Full enforcement of Phase One parking restrictions will go into effect on Thursday, March 29.
 View the Phase One press release for more information.

 Phase Two: Resident Parking Area Expansion